cstohlmann/oea-intune-module/README.md

 # Microsoft Intune Module
 Microsoft Intune is a cloud-based service that focuses on the management of devices connected to a system.
-Microsoft Intune provides a wealth of options, from setting up which websites devices within a system can access, to extracting data of the devices linked to that system through the management of Microsoft Graph API endpoints.
+Microsoft Intune provides a wealth of options, from setting up which websites the devices within a system can access, to extracting data of all the devices linked to that system through the management of Microsoft Graph API endpoints.
 For the purpose of this module, we will be focusing on the collection and use of the "devices" data within Azure Synapse Analytics.

 You can use this OEA Microsoft Intune module to incorporate device data into your organization's OEA data lakes.